Check this out:

 The Nehalem is the largest river system on the North Coast.
 Headwaters flow from the coast range near Vernonia, and wind to the ocean, entering on the north coast near the town of Wheeler.
 The estuary and tidal areas are primarily fished by boat.
 The Nehalem River can be accessed off Nehalem River Road below Hwy 26, and in various locations upstream of there.
 The lower river can be boated from the Beaver Slide (below Nehalem Falls) to Roy Creek County Park.

 The North Fork can be accessed from Hwy 53.
-Bank access is available near the hatchery and on neighboring industrial forestlands.
+Bank access is available near the hatchery and on neighboring industrial forestlands, subject to restrictions by the landowner.
 The Nehalem Hatchery Barrier Free Fishing Platform offers additional access to anglers with a disabled angler permit.
 Boaters may float the North Fork below the hatchery, but extreme caution is necessary.
 Several bedrock rapids make drifting this river hazardous, and it should be attempted by only experienced boaters.
 Rafts are highly recommended.

-Note: The repair of the Nehalem River Road bridge across the Salmonberry was completed last year.
-Access from Hwy 26 to the coast has been restored.
+Note: The Nehalem River Road bridge across the Salmonberry is open and access from Hwy 26 to the coast is available.

 |Steelhead fishing in the Little Nestucca

 TROUT: Fishing for sea-run coastal cutthroat trout in the Nestucca basin is expected to be good this year.
 The run usually begins in July and lasts much of the summer.
 Fishing will be better in the lower river and bay in early summer, with fish moving further upstream later on.
 Look for these fish to hold in riffles or on edges and tail-outs of deep pools as the summer progresses.